 An Aggregator NSA is restricted to communicating with only direct peer NSAs based on administrative policies, however, it needs access to all NSA Description Documents and NSI Topology documents to perform tree based routing.
 In addition to peer communications, the NSA Description Documents and NSI Topology documents are needed to determine the NSA managing Networks and the Service Plane topology to determine routing paths of requests in the connected graph.
 The NSI Topology Documents from each Network are then used to build NSI Topology for the service region for routing of the Connection.

 The specific requirement that an NSA would only directly peer with a subset of NSAs, and not be able to directly communicate with all NSAs is due to administrative limitations and scaling.
 Provisioning a full mesh of trust relationships between all NSAs is considered prohibitive, and anonymous retrieval of the NSI documents have negative security implications.
-This results in the need for Service Plane topology so that trust relationships between NSAs can be discovered, and NSI description information to can be distributed to all NSAs within the service region.
+This results in the need for Service Plane topology so that trust relationships between NSAs can be discovered, and NSI description information can be distributed to all NSAs within the service region.

 Source routing

 In a tree-based source routing workflow, it is typical for the (root) AG receiving the request from the uRA to perform path finding and segmentation using NSI Topology for the whole service region the route the requests to the appropriate NSAs accordingly.
-Figure 2 shows an example of such a workflow:
+Figure 2 shows an example of such a workflow with the associated Path Computation Engines (PCEs):

 Figure 2.
 Example of a tree-based source routing workflow